gianpierodiblasi/LogicalCircuit/README.md

 - add\<Operator>(): adds an operator node (an operator is always added)
   - input: NOTHING
   - output: the unique name assigned to the operator (STRING)
+- purgeName(name): an utility method to purge a name
+  - input:
+    - name: the name (STRING)
+  - output: the purged name (STRING)
+- isNameAlreadyUsed(name): an utility method to check if a name is already used
+  - input:
+    - name: the name (STRING)
+  - output: true if the name is already used, false otherwise (BOOLEAN)

 ### LogicalCircuitUI
 The *LogicalCircuitUI* class can be used to visually manage a logical circuit; it uses an enhanced JSON structure.